Anya @ My Barcelona School

 If you get a chance to see the school when the children are being picked up at the end of the day, try to talk to the other families.
 How do they like the school?
 Can you see your family fitting into this group of parents?
 If your child does end up attending the school, you will most likely spend lots of time with these people for parties, playdates, school events etc. Are they approachable and open to answer any questions you have?

-If the school is only for children from 3-12 years old, which secondary schools have been assigned as feeder schools (follow-on schools)?
+If the school is only for children from 3-12 years old, which secondary schools does it feed in to?

 How to find out when the school Open Days are?

 The schools themselves are often the best place to look for information about when their Open Days are to be held.
 However some schools are better at sharing this information than others.
 You might find the information on their websites, through social media or on billboards outside the school.
-Usually at the end of January, The Concorsi (the body responsible for the school application process in Barcelona), will put the dates on their website.
-However, by the time this comes around, some of the Open Days will have already happened.
-When this information becomes available, I will update this post.
+The Concorsi (the body responsible for the school application process in Barcelona), has put the dates on their website.
+To search for the school you are interested in, go here.
+Please note, however, that many of the schools have not et published their Open Day dates.

 I hope you have found this post useful.
 If you want help with any aspect of this process, be it identifying suitable schools in your catchment area, support at Open Days or completing the application process on your behalf, get in touch!
 You can find out more about the services I offer here.